m8pple/arch2-2016-cw/README.md

 Some Questions I've recieved
 ----------------------------

-Note to 2015 students: I ran almost the same coursework last year, so these are some questions from then.
-And as you would hope and expect, I still have all of their submissions in a readily accessible form should I choose to diff them against this years submissions.
+Note to 2016 students: I ran almost the same coursework the last two years, so these are some questions from then.
+And as I mentioned, I still have all of their submissions in a readily accessible form should I choose to diff them against this years submissions.